qgis/QGIS-Documentation/source/docs/user_manual/auth_system/auth_workflows.rst

    Certificate info dialog

 You can edit the :guilabel:`trust policy` |selectString| for any selected certificate within the chain.
-Any change in trust policy to a selected certificate will not be saved to the database unless the |fileSave| :sup:`Save certificate trust policy change to database` button is clicked *per* selected certification.
+Any change in trust policy to a selected certificate will not be saved to the database unless the |fileSave|
+:sup:`Save certificate trust policy change to database` button is clicked *per* selected certification.
 Closing the dialog will **not** apply the policy changes.

-.. _figure_auth_pki_5:

-.. only:: html
+.. _figure_auth_pki_policy:

-   **Figure PKI authentication 5**

 .. figure:: /static/user_manual/auth_system/auth-authority-edit-trust_save-not-close.png
    :align: center